 Your choice of a concealer color may be to blame as well.
 Peach tones are typically top bests for a majority of complexions since the hint of red in the shade can help counteract the blue-black color under the eyes.

-Another reason for that concealer disappointment may also be from always picking out too pale of a shade for your skin tone.
+Another reason for that concealer frustration may also be from always picking out too pale of a shade for your skin tone.
 Instead of masking the darkness, you could be calling more attention to it with whitish rings in lieu of black ones.

 By the same token, you also could be depending on a concealer shade that has too much yellow against your skin tone.
 This color difference could only make your attempts at concealing to look unnatural.